aaweaver-actuary/Obsidian/A bookroll is when an agent tries to transfer a large number of policies from one carrier to us.md

-- a #bookroll has historically been a very #manual-process
+- a bookroll has historically been a very manual process
-- trying to make it cleaner/easier for the #agent
+- trying to make it cleaner/easier for the agent
 -